 2 Click the kind of Ethernet adapter you're using and click Add.

-A panel opens where you enter information about the Ethernet network adapter installed in the BeBox and about the network it's connected to.
+A panel opens where you enter information about the Ethernet network adapter and about the network it's connected to.
 You may need to check with your network administrator for this information.